lokanx/fitbit-oauth2-client/README.md

 ## API

+#### `new Fitbit( config )`
+FileTokenManager is used to persist tokens, config needs to define property tokenFilePath which needs to define a valid file path.
 #### `new Fitbit( config, persistManager )`
 Constructor.
 See example config above.
 Persist manager must define methods read, write.
 Both methods should return a promise, see FileTokenManager.js for an example.